MarkBe999/Magisk-on-VMOS/README.md

 # Magisk on VMOS
 Magisk successfully installed on VMOS - but Magisk can't work properly

+***Only MagiskSU.
+This is a experimental feature.
+If you want modules then don't expect it to work.
+Modules like MigiskHideProps are not working.
+So don't expect much.​***

+***As of now there is no working way for passing SafetyNet for playing games and apps that use it.***

 <img src="https://i.imgur.com/Ny1ekVY.png" />

 Hi guy, finally I installed Magisk on VMOS successfully!!
 Magisk daemon can be running but it can't work properly maybe due to VM limitations.